kmehltretter82/frama-c-linux/KERNEL.md

 warnings and no undeclared builtins.
 Counts intentionally include both build contexts and repeated inline/header definitions.

+Revision `74da75a021` closes the two blockers found when expanding beyond v2.
+GCC 15 exposes `__builtin_counted_by_ref`; because Frama-C does not yet retain the associated `__counted_by__` field metadata, the kernel model gives it the documented unannotated `void *` fallback and explicitly does not claim the counter-field update.
+Separately, the frontend now permits ordinary in-scope objects named `va_start`, `va_end`, `va_arg`, or `va_copy`: a function-like macro only expands when followed by `(`.
+Existing diagnostics for unresolved macro names and actual functions such as `setjmp` remain enforced.
+These fixes move the two failing unique-command files, `arm.c` and `nested.c`, to typed.

+The resulting v3 gate is 75/75.
+Across its separate ASTs, Metrics reports 5,938 defined functions, 94,317 source lines, 14,942 calls, and 15,000 pointer dereferences.
+It emits 6,226 classified warnings and no undeclared builtins.
+Those totals include both VHE/nVHE contexts and repeated inline/header definitions.
+This completes frontend coverage of the pinned ARM64 KVM C build;
+it does not prove KVM behavior or constitute a new Linux bug finding.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated;
 the DWC3, Open vSwitch, and ARM64 databases were generated directly in